The Thyroid Gland

 Treatment will depend on the type and cause of the nodule.
 Sometimes observation (watchful waiting and regular follow-up) is all that is needed.
 Medication and surgery may also be necessary.
 Radio frequency ablation (RFA) is a nonsurgical procedure that can also reduce the size of a thyroid nodule.

-Radiofrequency Ablation (RFA) for Benign Thyroid Nodules
+Radiofrequency Ablation: A Treatment Option for Thyroid Nodules

 The Thyroid and Parathyroid Center at Johns Hopkins' Department of Otolaryngology and Head and Neck Surgery